 setContent { ResilientExample() }The resilient-test module provides utilities for testing resilience policies with fault injection and simplified policy builders.

-Use FaultInjector to simulate failures, delays, and intermittent behavior in your tests:
+Use FaultInjector to simulate failures, delays, and intermittent behavior in your tests.
+Prefer failCount for unit tests — it produces deterministic results and avoids intermittent failures.

 import com.santimattius.resilient.test.FaultInjector